 Hunters interested in donating are encouraged to call the processor before dropping off geese, to have a clear understanding of how processors will accept goose breasts, and their hours of operation.

-Please visit the CAPND Sportsmen Against Hunger website at http://www.capnd.org/programs/sah-program.html, or contact Sarah Hasbargen at 701-232-2452 for information on deer and other species accepted by the SAH program.
+Please visit the CAPND Sportsmen Against Hunger website at http://www.capnd.org/programs/sah-program.html, or contact Sarah Hasbargen at 701-232-2452 for information on other species accepted by the SAH program.